Tayphong043/teamcity-documentation/topics/kubernetes-executor.md

     # ...
     ```

-    Otherwise, the standard "jetbrains/teamcity-agent:latest" image is used regardless of the `image` property value.
+    Otherwise, the container will use default settings.
+For example, it will override the `image` property in favor of the standard "jetbrains/teamcity-agent:latest" image.
 * Currently, the Kubernetes executor does not support Windows nodes.
 Builds handled by these nodes are stuck in the "Setting up resources" phase with pods displaying the `MountVolume.SetUp failed for volume "kube-api-access-sfhbc"` error.
 For that reason, builds designed to run under Windows cannot be delegated to Kubernetes executor.

     To avoid this issue for mixed clusters (with both Windows and Linux nodes), specify the required node in [pod templates](#YAML+Configuration):